 - A DDP file containing everything your manufacturer needs to press your CDs

-- Fully mastered 320k mp3 files ready for your choice of download/streaming services
+- Fully mastered 320k mp3 files ready for download/streaming

 If you would also like hard copies of your mastered music on Red Book audio CD or DAT tape that's no problem.
 I can arrange for these to be sent to you.